masonc15/raycast-note-scripts/README.md

 ### `thought_log_entry.py`

-Adds a timestamped entry to the thought log text file.
+Adds a timestamped journal entry to the thought log text file.
 The entry is prepended with the current time and followed by a newline.
 If the current date is not present in the log file, it adds a new date header before the entry.

 ## Usage